Rail transport in Iraq: Couplings

 IRR uses Soviet-style SA3 couplers.
-In order to allow interchange with CFS and Turkish State Railways which both use screw couplers, IRR locomotives and most wagons are equipped with screw couplers and buffers.
+In order to allow interchange with Syrian Railways and Turkish State Railways which both use screw couplers, IRR locomotives and most wagons are equipped with screw couplers and buffers.
 In Iraqi service the buffers do not make contact and the screw couplings hang down unattached.

 Developments

-Iraq–Syria Direct Railway Link

-In October 2011 the English version of Al-Arabiya News reported that a link between Syria and Iraq near the city of Al-Bukamal would begin operations in 2012.

-However, the link has not been opened, and though plans for a connecting link between the two countries have been floated for a long time, currently the link is only a plan.

-This route would be more direct than the existing one via the border station at Tall Kushik.

 Iraq–Jordan Direct Railway Link

 In August 2011, the Jordanian government approved the construction of the railway from Aqaba to the Iraqi border (near Trebil).
 The Iraqis in the meantime started the construction of the line from the border to their current railhead at Ramadi.

 High-speed Baghdad–Basra line

 In 2011, a 650 km 250 km/h line between Baghdad and Basra was planned, with the Iraqi Railways and Alstom designing the route.

 It started operations since 2014, and at that time not classified as a true high-speed rail.
 New trainsets for use on the Baghdad-Basra route were unveiled in China in February 2014 before being shipped to Iraq.